BrettHallen/BIT90_26/README.md

 ## [Part 1](/KiCad/BIT90_Original/) - Completed (enough)
 The initial aim of the project is to recreate the original schematics in KiCad:<br>
-- Sheet 6-1 (Processor): completed
+- Sheet 6-1 (Processor): ✅ completed
-- Sheet 6-2 (Video Control): completed
+- Sheet 6-2 (Video Control): ✅ completed
-- Sheet 6-3 (Joystick, Audio, Tape): completed
+- Sheet 6-3 (Joystick, Audio, Tape): ✅ completed
-- Sheet 6-4 (Keyboard): completed
+- Sheet 6-4 (Keyboard): ✅ completed
-- Sheet 6-5 (PAL Video Encoder): partially completed
+- Sheet 6-5 (PAL Video Encoder): ❌ lost interest
-- Sheet 6-6 (Expansion): completed
+- Sheet 6-6 (Expansion): ✅ completed
-- Sheet 7-5 (PAL Video Encoder/32K): pending
+- Sheet 7-5 (PAL Video Encoder/32K): 🤔 pending
-- 32K DRAM (4416x4): pending
+- 32K DRAM (4416x4): 🤔 pending

 The Video Encoder schematic isn't really relevant to my proposed re-design so haven't bothered completing them.<br>

-Sheet 7-5 and the 32KB DRAM sheets appear to be for an updated system with 32KB of RAM?<br>
+Sheet 7-5 and the 32KB DRAM sheets appear to be for an updated system with 32KB of RAM?
+This would be the ultimate aim, but let's see if we can get the initial 8KB system working.<br>

 ## Part 2 - Started
-The second part will be to try to create a modern replica as a single board computer with integrated keyboard.<br>
+The second part will be to try to create a modern replica as a single board computer.<br>

-This will include changes like replacing the original DRAM with modern SRAM which, in turn, should mean we can get rid of the original tri-voltage power supply requirement with a single 5V supply.<br>
+Ideally:
+- integrated keyboard
+- upgraded 8KB of RAM
+- replace VDP9929A & 16KB DRAM with a [Pico9918](https://github.com/visrealm/pico9918)
+- HDMI video output (thanks to the Pico9918)
+- replace tri-voltage ±5VDC & 12VDC power requirement with a single 5VDC via USB or 2.1mm socket

+The main hurdle would be sourcing the SN76489AN sound generator but I don't think this is ... currently (June 2026) ... too difficult.
+If you are wary of Chinese sellers, a reliable source of genuine parts is [Unicorn Electronics](https://unicornelectronics.com/IC/GENERATORS.html) in the US.
+Grab yourself some EPROMs or exotic CPUs whilst you're there.<br>

 ## Keyboard
 Recreation of the original keyboard layout.<br>